Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewer for their careful reading of our manuscript and their many insightful comments that improved the quality of this paper.

 JS was supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-2102729.
 JS and AW received support from: the NSF via CAREER award AST-2045928 and grant AST-2107772; NASA ATP grants 80NSSC18K1097 and 80NSSC20K0513; HST grants AR-15057, AR-15809, GO-15902, GO-16273 from the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555; a Scialog Award from the Heising-Simons Foundation; and a Hellman Fellowship.
 IBS received support from NASA, through FINESST grant 80NSSC21K1845.
+Support for JM is provided by the NSF (AST Award Number 1516374), the Grace Steele Foundation, and Downing College.
 MBK acknowledges support from NSF CAREER award AST-1752913, NSF grants AST-1910346 and AST-2108962, NASA grant NNX17AG29G, and HST-AR-15006, HST-AR-15809, HST-GO-15658, HST-GO-15901, HST-GO-15902, HST-AR-16159, and HST-GO-16226 from STScI.
 BP received support from the REU program at UC Davis through NSF grant PHY-1852581.
 We performed this work in part at the Aspen Center for Physics, supported by NSF grant PHY-1607611, and at the KITP, supported NSF grant PHY-1748958.

 We ran simulations using the Extreme Science and Engineering Discovery Environment (XSEDE), supported by NSF grant ACI-1548562; Frontera allocations AST21010 and AST20016, supported by the NSF and TACC; Blue Waters via allocation PRAC NSF.1713353 supported by the NSF; the NASA HEC Program through the NAS Division at Ames Research Center.
+Some computations in this paper were run on the Odyssey cluster supported by the FAS Division of Science, Research Computing Group at Harvard University.
 We gratefully acknowledge use of the IPython package \citep{ipython}, NumPy \citep{numpy}, SciPy \citep{scipy}, Numba \citep{numba}, matplotlib \citep{matplotlib}, and the WebPlotDigitizer tool \citep{webplotdigitizer}.

 This research made use of data from the SAGA Survey \url{sagasurvey.org}.
 The SAGA Survey was supported by NSF collaborative grants AST-1517148 and AST-1517422 and by Heising–Simons Foundation grant 2019-1402.